microsoft/InnerEye-DeepLearning/sphinx-docs/README.md

 pip install -r requirements.txt
 ```

-1. Run `make html` from the folder sphinx-docs.
+1. Run `sphinx-build -b html sphinx-docs/source sphinx-docs/build` from the head of the repo.
 This will create html files under sphinx-docs/build/html.